meetoseh/backend/docs/db/user_profile_pictures.md

     with an identity provider, and that identity provider included a profile claim with the given url.
 We downloaded that url
   - `{"src": "upload", "uploaded_at": 0}`: The user uploaded this image
+  - `{"src": "admin", "admin_user_sub": "string or null", "uploaded_at": 0}`: The profile
+    was replaced, either in a job or by a specific admin user, but not directly due to the users actions.

 - `created_at (real not null)`: When this record was created.
 Note that this is not a particularly meaningful value compared to the more relevant timestamps